Non Qualified Assignment (NQA) for Structured Settlements

 Metropolitan Tower Life Insurance Company will send a 1099-Misc for reporting.

-The defendant/carrier can transfer all future obligations to MetLife1 and avoid a costly trial.
+The defendant/carrier can transfer all future obligations related to the periodic payments to MetLife and avoid the potential of a costly trial.
 In certain cases, they can also realize the full settlement deduction for applicable damages.

 Meet The Team